 The purpose of the Journal of Reinsurance is to encourage the exchange of ideas and to disseminate educational information for the benefit and betterment of the IRUA membership and the reinsurance community at large.

-Continuously published for over two decades, it is published three or four times annually as the quality of content is more important than the number of annual editions.
+Continuously published for almost three decades, it is published three or four times annually as the quality of content is more important than the number of annual editions.
 Focused on issues confronting the reinsurance community in today’s complex environment, the Journal of Reinsurance applies the best research and practices to the strategic challenges and operating problems of today’s environment.
 The Journal of Reinsurance is designed to keep reinsurance and insurance underwriters, insurance company executives, brokers, regulators, academicians, and those interested in reinsurance abreast of developments which will impact on reinsurers and the reinsurance market.

 The members of the Committee will assist the Association staff in planning editorial policy and direction; will suggest ideas for articles and authors; will provide technical expertise on issues affecting the industry; will review questionable advertising submissions for acceptance or rejection; and will help plan the publication’s editorial calendar.

-Uniquely for the IRUA, the JOR benefits from having an industry Advisory Panel comprised of attorneys, arbitrators, consultants and academicians who work with the Committee on considering topics and sourcing articles of interest to IRUA members and the JOR subscribers.
+Uniquely for the IRUA, the JOR benefits from having an Industry Advisory Panel comprised of attorneys, arbitrators, consultants and academicians who work with the Committee on considering topics and sourcing articles of interest to IRUA members and the JOR subscribers.

 - The committee shall act in an advisory capacity to the editor and association staff in matters relating to publication of the Journal of Reinsurance.